 "Antidote" plays only once: during the battle when you have Olan as a Guest Star Party Member.
 It also has no business being a battle theme, being nothing more or less than one of the most stirring waltzes ever written.

 Correction: It plays twice more in the game, both times during the search for Reis in the first part of the Beowulf and Reis sidequest.
 Although, it still doesn't work as a battle theme.
 Maybe they thought it fit with the snowy area theme around Goland (where both Olan's battle and the search for Reis take place)?

 Other than Hitoshi Sakimoto's FFTA battle music, Kaori Ohkoshi composes one of the most epic songs in the game, including "Beyond the Wasteland" and "Surpassing the Wall".
-"Unavoidable Destiny", however, is the most epic and deserves a Crowning Music Of Awsome.
+"Unavoidable Destiny", however, is the most epic.

 There's also Determination which is a somewhat uplifting battle theme used for the Duelhorn storyline.

 Looming Crisis.
 It helps that it plays during the incredibly epic battles against the Mage Kings of Ciquleur.
 The part starting at 0:40 is GODLY.